Blog

 Medical cannabis usage | As advised—likely tinctures/edibles |

-Is it safe to smoke weed after anesthesia?
+Why is it risky to smoke weed too soon after surgery?

 Like this article?